MarineRoboticsGroup/moos_formation_path/README.md

-README           - Contains helpful information - (this file). scripts          - Directory for script files src              - Directory for source code
+README           - Contains helpful information - (this file). scripts          - Directory for script files src              - Directory for source code eigen-3.4.0      - Library used rigidity calculations format_converters- Directory for any code that performs format conversion

 #=============================================================================